 Installing & Configuring Windows Server (70-740)

-A+This course introduces the essential operating system skills required of a software and microcomputer hardware support technician, and covers the skills necessary to achieve the Comptia A+ Certification (exams 220-901 and 220-902).
-More specifically, students learn how to use, configure, upgrade, troubleshoot and maintain the Windows Vista, 7 and 8 family of operating systems as well as basic configuration of Linux and MacOS.
-Students also learn the features of various hardware devices, as well as their configuration and maintenance.
-In addition, students learn how to upgrade, troubleshoot and repair microcomputer systems.
+A+This course introduces the essential operating system skills required of a computer support technician, and covers the skills necessary to achieve the 1000-series A+ Certification (exams 220-1001 and 220-1002).
+More specifically, students learn how to use, configure, upgrade, troubleshoot and maintain computer hardware alongside the Windows family of operating systems, as well as basic configuration of Linux, MacOS, and mobile operating systems.

-Database & SQL FundamentalsThis course introduces students to the Structured Query Language (SQL) using Microsoft SQL Server 2012.
-More specifically, students will learn how to perform SQL Queries on sample databases, mine for specific types of data, as well as use specific programs that can help mine for data and produce reports.
-Additionally, this course covers the material tested on the Microsoft certification exam 70-461.
+Database & SQL FundamentalsThis course introduces students to the Structured Query Language (SQL) using Microsoft SQL Server 2016.
+More specifically, students will learn how to work with Microsoft SQL Server, perform SQL queries on sample databases, as well as create databases and manage the data within.

 Technology Management for IT ProfessionalsCommunication as well as time and project management skills are vital for success in today’s IT industry.
 Through the use of examples, demonstrations, projects and group activities, students will examine various communication, time and project management strategies and techniques that are commonly used within the IT industry.
 Moreover, this course introduces students to the concepts necessary to achieve the CompTIA IT Project+ certification (PK0-004).

 Windows 10 AdministrationThis course introduces the skills and knowledge necessary to install, configure, administer, and support Microsoft Windows 10.
 In addition, you will learn about the various tools for administering, configuring, and troubleshooting Windows 10, as well as how to deploy and upgrade to Windows 10, configure disks, users, drivers, printers, network interfaces and security.
-This course is a prerequisite for all other Microsoft courses and covers the material tested on the Configuring Windows 10 Devices Certification Exam (70-697) and the Installing & Configuring Windows 10 Certification Exam (70-698) needed to obtain the Microsoft Certified Solutions Associate (MCSA): Windows 10 designation.
+This course is a prerequisite for all other Microsoft courses and covers the material tested on the MD-100 and MD-101 certification exams required to obtain the Modern Desktop Administrator Associate (MDAA) designation.

 Windows PowerShell ScriptingThis course introduces students to the structure, function, and usage of Windows PowerShell for Windows administration.
 Students will learn how to use PowerShell to perform key system tasks as well as how to create and modify existing PowerShell scripts to automate system administration and provide reports.